-Principal Investigators and Cooperators: Names, titles, contact addresses and email addresses for those who will lead and collaborate in the proposed work and their primary roles.

-Category: For review purposes, please indicate which one of these categories you would like your project to be reviewed under: 1) Farm and Food Systems, 2) Managed Landscapes, 3) Community Sustainability, or 4) International Project.

-Background/Justification: Describe the importance of the proposed research to stated goals and priorities of this grants program.
-Include reasons for doing the work, important problems or opportunities your proposal will address, needs your project will fulfill, and its intended beneficiaries.

-Specific Objectives: Provide clear, complete, logically arranged statements of the specific objectives and testable hypotheses for your project, and its measurable outcomes relating to sustainability.

-Approach/Methods: Briefly describe the overall strategy and methods proposed to achieve your objectives, the site(s) where research will be located, and innovative features of your approach relative to previous efforts and demonstrable needs.

-Intended Outcomes and Impacts: Describe expected outcomes and ways in which your project could enhance knowledge or improve energy efficiency, environmental or economic impacts, and other important attributes in organic farming and food systems sustainability.

-Budget: Funding is allowed for direct costs and staff or student wages/salaries.
-Proposal budgets must itemize Direct Costs including wages and fringes (the Cornell-campus fringe is 61.5% for this period, if off-campus use your organization's own justifiable fringe rate), materials and supplies, analytical costs, and essential travel to conduct the proposed work.
-For undergraduate or graduate student salary, fringes should not be requested.
-Total funding requests are limited to \$10,000 per year (as noted above) including indirect costs of 10% on the total of all direct costs.
+- Principal Investigators and Cooperators: Names, titles, contact addresses and email addresses for those who will lead and collaborate in the proposed work and their primary roles. - Category: For review purposes, please indicate which one of these categories you would like your project to be reviewed under: 1) Farm and Food Systems, 2) Managed Landscapes, 3) Community Sustainability, or 4) International Project. - Background/Justification: Describe the importance of the proposed research to stated goals and priorities of this grants program.
+Include reasons for doing the work, important problems or opportunities your proposal will address, needs your project will fulfill, and its intended beneficiaries. - Specific Objectives: Provide clear, complete, logically arranged statements of the specific objectives and testable hypotheses for your project, and its measurable outcomes relating to sustainability. - Approach/Methods: Briefly describe the overall strategy and methods proposed to achieve your objectives, the site(s) where research will be located, and innovative features of your approach relative to previous efforts and demonstrable needs. - Intended Outcomes and Impacts: Describe expected outcomes and ways in which your project could enhance knowledge or improve energy efficiency, environmental or economic impacts, and other important attributes in organic farming and food systems sustainability. - Budget: Funding is allowed for direct costs and staff or student labor.
+Budgets must itemize Direct Costs including wages and fringes (the Cornell CALS fringe is 68.8% for staff, 0% for students, if off-campus use your organization's own justifiable fringe rate), materials and supplies, analytical costs, and essential travel, etc. For undergraduate or graduate student salary, fringes should not be requested.
+Total funding requests are limited to \$10,000 per year including indirect costs of 10% on the total of all direct costs.
 County/regional CCE requests can add their own justifiable indirect before the 10% Cornell indirect.
 Project funds remaining unspent on Feb.
-1, 2022 will be reclaimed for use by other TSF-funded projects in future years.
+1, 2024 will be reclaimed for use by other TSF-funded projects in future years.

 Sample Budget

 Salary \$4,000

-61.5% Fringes 2,460
+68.8% Fringes 2,752

-Total Salary & Fringes 6,460
+Total Salary & Fringes 6,752

-Supplies & Materials 1,625
+Supplies & Materials 1,450

 Travel 885

-Total Direct Costs \$8,970
+Total Direct Costs \$9,087

-Indirect Costs Cornell (10%) 897
+Indirect Costs Cornell (10%) 909

-Total Direct & IDC \$9,867
+Total Direct & IDC \$9,996

 Briefly describe major expense items (who will conduct the work

 & their hours/FTE, summarize main supply / travel expenses)

-Completed proposals must be received on or before December 4, 2020 to be eligible for funding. (email submissions in PDF format are preferable).
-Please submit proposals by email to: Neil Mattson (nsm47@cornell.edu) Horticulture Section, Cornell University, Ithaca, NY 14853.
+Completed proposals must be received on or before December 2, 2022 to be eligible for funding.

+(PDF format is preferable).
+Please submit proposals by email to: Catalina Enright (cle46@cornell.edu) School of Integrative Plant Science, Cornell University, Ithaca, NY 14853.
 Proposals will be evaluated and prioritized for funding by a review panel of Cornell faculty, staff, students, organic farmers and other qualified experts.
-Project leaders of all successful proposals will be notified in late January, 2021.
-For additional information please contact Neil Mattson (nsm47@cornell.edu).
+Project leaders of all successful proposals will be notified about January 31, 2023.
+Questions?
+Please contact Catalina Enright (cle46@cornell.edu) or Neil Mattson (nsm47@cornell.edu).